- Interactive workshops (full and half day, pre-registration required)

 - Lightning Presentations

-- Wisconsin Lake Stewardship & Volunteer Stream Monitoring Awards Ceremony and Banquet (registration required)
+- Golden Gala Awards Ceremony and Banquet for Wisconsin Lake Stewardship & Volunteer Stream Monitoring award nominees and winners (registration required)

 - Lakes and Rivers Partnership After Hours informal networking event

 - Keynote speaker

 - Closing luncheon

 Virtual participants will be able to participate in several sessions at the 2024 WI Lakes and Rivers Convention.
 You will have access to select sessions on both Thursday and Friday, in addition to the keynote speakers.

 Thursday, April 11